Your Food, Simplified — movewell.

 Plan for it if you're going to smoke

-If you know you're going to smoke, plan your snacks ahead of time.
-Have low calorie high protein or high volume options ready so when the munchies hit you're grabbing something that fits your goals instead of whatever junk is in the pantry.
+Have high protein or high volume options ready so when the munchies hit you're grabbing something that fits your goals.
 Think popcorn, fruit, rice cakes, greek yogurt, protein shakes.

 💨